About Shelby Park

 Around the turn of the century (nearly forty years after Dr. John Shelby’s death) the land that was called “Shelby Park” was owned by a real estate development company that operated an amusement park on it.
 When the company went bankrupt in 1903, the park board investigated it as a public park, but deferred action as a result of opposition from East Nashvillians.

 In 1909 the Park board purchased the first 151 acres of the park from the creditors of the bankrupt land company for $40,000.
 Although public support existed for naming the new public space “Riverside Park”, the original name of “Shelby Park” was retained by the board.
-Shelby Park opened to the public on the 4th of July in 1912.
+Shelby Park opened to the public on July 4, 1912.

 Today the park includes over 336 acres of land and is celebrating its 100 year anniversary!

 In 2009, Metro Parks, along with hundreds of neighbors, stakeholders and interest groups, embarked on a first-ever master planning process for Shelby Park.
 The resulting vision for the park will guide future investments in this important civic space, and maximize the park's potential.
 Metro Parks looks forward to continuing our partnership with the community on implementation of the master plan.

 Shelby Park Master Plan